David is the Founding and Artistic Director of The Clown School.

-He trained with Philippe Gaulier – one of the world’s foremost clown teachers – and has been teaching clown, mask, and Commedia dell’Arte for over twenty years since.
+He trained with Philippe Gaulier – one of the world’s foremost clown teachers – and has been teaching clown, mask, movement, and performance for twenty-five years.

-David has conducted clown seminars, workshops, and courses at major universities including NYU, UCLA, USC, Cal Arts, and SUNY Purchase, as well as abroad in Melbourne, Beijing, Brazil, Turkey, Vienna, and London, and independently with the Open Fist and Son of Semele theatres in LA, and Studio 5 and the Playback Theatre in New York.
+David has conducted clown seminars, workshops, and courses at universities including NYU, UCLA, Cal Arts, and SUNY Purchase, as well as abroad in Melbourne, Shanghai, Beijing, Brazil, Turkey, Austria, and the UK, and independently with multiple theatre and organizations in LA, and New York.
 He has represented The Clown School as a Clown Specialist on ABC’s Dancing With The Stars, and served as the Commedia dell’Arte and Movement Director for Center Theatre Group’s production of The School of Night by Peter Whelan at the Mark Taper Forum, for which he won an Entertainment Weekly ‘Special Events’ Award, and the adaptor and Movement Specialist for Classic Stage Company’s Dr Faustus in New York.
 His commedia-inspired choreography for William Friedkin’s production of Ariadne Auf Naxos at Los Angeles Opera was much acclaimed.
-David’s own clown productions include Abraham & Isaac (with Four Clowns and the Latin American Film Institute, Sao Paulo), Sublimity (at the International Drama Festival in Sao Paulo and the United Solo Festival in New York) and Lunatics and Actors (with Four Clowns), Il Sogno d’Arlecchino (UCLA), Show Business with Quincy Newton (LA), Twelfth Night and The Legend of the Dead Soldier (Franklin Stage), Our Worser Genius (Purchase), The Dispute (UCLA), and Clown Crazy (Central School of Speech and Drama).
-David’s clown and commedia dell’arte plays I Gelosi and Sublimity are both published by Original Works.
+David’s own clown plays and productions include Abraham & Isaac (with Four Clowns and the Latin American Film Institute, Sao Paulo), Sublimity (at the International Drama Festival in Sao Paulo and the United Solo Festival in New York) and Lunatics and Actors (with Four Clowns), Il Sogno d’Arlecchino (UCLA), Twelfth Night and The Legend of the Dead Soldier (Franklin Stage), Our Worser Genius (Purchase), The Dispute (UCLA), and Clown Crazy (Central School of Speech and Drama).
+David’s clown and commedia dell’arte plays I Gelosi, Lunatics and Actors and Sublimity are both published by Original Works.
 (I Gelosi continues to receive productions across the USA, including California, Washington, Alabama, and Texas.)
 The Los Angeles Times writes: “Bridel is the real thing, one of the most inventive, scholarly and vastly challenging voices on the current theatrical scene.”

 In 2008, David (along with Orlando Pabotoy) was honored to co-teach a workshop in The Presence of the Clown with David Shiner, one of the great living clowns (Fool Moon, Cirque du Soleil), at the Summer Arts Festival in Fresno.
 In 2013, David facilitated the visit of Philippe Gaulier to Los Angeles to teach at The Clown School in partnership with Fixt Point of Canada.
-His new book, Clowns: In Conversation With Modern Masters, featuring interviews with many of the world’s greatest clowns, published by Routledge UK, is available through Amazon.com.
+His book, Clowns: In Conversation With Modern Masters, featuring interviews with many of the world’s greatest clowns, published by Routledge UK, is available through Amazon.com.
 He sits on the board of the National Alliance for Acting Teachers and is the dean of USC's School of Dramatic Arts.

 Zach is the co-Artistic Director of The Clown School.
 He studied theatre at New York University Tisch School of the Arts (Stella Adler Conservatory, Experimental Theater Wing, and ITW in Amsterdam).
 He has performed original works in various theaters throughout New York including PS 122, Symphony Space, and Dance New Amsterdam.
 He has studied with Philippe Gaulier and has spent the last five years in Los Angeles studying clown under David Bridel as well as performing with the clown troupe, Four Clowns.
 LA performing credits include Four Clowns productions Romeo & Juliet (2011 Hollywood Fringe top honors), Lunatics & Actors (written and co-directed by David Bridel along with Jeremy Aluma), and his own multi-award-winning original works, Me Rich You Learn (2013 Hollywood Fringe Best in Physical Theatre, Best World Premiere) and The Kitty Kat Show (both co-written and performed with Adam Carpenter).
 Most recently, he traveled to Brazil with Four Clowns where taught workshops in clown at the Stanislavsky Institute in Sao Paolo and created a show, Abraham and Isaac, wherein he played Abraham.
 Abraham and Isaac was performed at MUBE in Sao Paolo.